 An Extensive List of Necessary Vitamins and Minerals

 And so much more.
 It’s a non-preachy way to explain veganism without any graphic images or descriptions, and I hope you guys love it!

 Going Vegan is available in my Etsy shop, which is linked here and also down below.
 And because I love you guys so much, I’m offering 10% off everything in my Etsy shop until July 26, all you have to do is enter coupon code GOINGVEGAN.

 This is the first of a few ebooks I have planned, and the first of many vegan materials that I’ll be releasing throughout the next few months (I’ve had a few people ask about ecourses… so be on the lookout for that too!).
 Enjoy! ♡

-If you know anything about me, you know that I am a huuuge advocate for “Adopt, Don’t Shop”, which is the mentality that if you want a pet, try to adopt from a shelter before you buy from a breeder.
+If you know anything about me, you know that I am a huuuge advocate for “Adopt, Don’t Shop”.
+Adopt, Don’t Shop is the mentality that if you want a pet, adopt from a shelter instead of buying from a breeder.

 Adopting a pet means you’re saving a life (technically, more than one!).